 For all additional rows, the tiles in your architectural shingle layout pattern should not line up with the row below.
 To create this pattern, use your utility knife to cut 6 more inches off – for a total of 12 inches – from the first shingle of the second row, then place the shingle at the end of your roof, overlapping the first row by half an inch.
 Next to your cut tile, lay a whole tile, continuing with whole tiles around your roof.
 For the third row, cut 18 inches off of the first tile, then lay a whole tile next to it.
 Continue tiling the entire roof by cutting 6 inches more off the tile at the start of each new row.

 Once one side of your roof is complete, replicate your work on the other side.
-At the top of the roof, start to overlap the shingles.
-Once you've installed your architectural shingles, finish up your roof by coating the chimneys and vents with roofing tar and place ridge vents along the roof's peak.
+At the top of the roof, install ridge cap shingles to cover the gap between the courses on opposite sides of the roof.
+Once you've installed the architectural shingles, finish up your roof by coating the chimneys and vents with roofing tar.

 Gia Miller received her journalism degree from The University of Georgia and began her career as an intern at O, The Oprah Magazine.
 She then spent several years at Elle DECOR magazine where she immersed herself in the world of interior design.
 Several apartments and homes later, she’s now mastered the art of DIY.
 Gia enjoys writing stories that both educate and encourage others to take a chance and try something new.
 To learn more, visit her website - www.giamillerwrites.com.